newgolan/newgolan.github.io/_posts/read_sf_plf/2019-03-13-sf-plf-13-references.md

   - 笔记
 ---

-> Hux: this chapter is very similar to TAPL - ch13 References
+> Axming: this chapter is very similar to TAPL - ch13 References
 > But under a "formal verification" concept, it's more interesting and practical and push you to think about it!